 "The DNA results that came from Hyderabad have irrefutable proof that Dhasvanth is behind the sexual assault and the murder.
 We will ensure justice is served when the matter comes to trial," he added.

-B Kumar, a senior advocate, represented Dhasvanth in the Madras High Court.
-Kumar handles many high profile cases and was Jayalalithaa's lawyer in most cases.
+V Kumar, a senior advocate, represented Dhasvanth in the Madras High Court.

 TNM, as part of its ethical standards, does not share names of victims of sexual assault.
 In this case, as the victim is no more, and in the interest of justice, we have received written permission from her father to name Hasini.